KKonaW/Replacer-Skill-for-Tera-Starscape-Menma/README.md

 reload | reload the modified skills.js file content

-## -To Enable or Disble skills go to "skill.js" and add or remove /* and  */
+## -To Enable or Disble skills go to "skill.js" and add or remove /* and  */  and them /8 reload

 (example)